 - Internal communication flows within the organization, whereas the external communication flows in the vast business environment.

-Why Should You Hire Communications Manager
+Why Should You Hire a Communications Manager

 Internal communications within organizations don’t always have to be work related.
 Personal communication is often a big part of every company’s internal communication.
 An exchange of opinions, feelings and information between employees and managers happen on a daily basis.

-Because of that, communications manager must think about how he or she can influence employees’ attitudes and behaviour, their work morale and productivity.
+Because of that, Communications Manager must think about how he or she can influence employees’ attitudes and behaviour, their work morale and productivity.
 In addition, they can play a big role in encouraging employee advocacy and engagement.

 Take a look at 5 ways to improve workplace productivity with internal communications.